This is the multi-page printable view of this section. Click here to print.

 • Enter the issued license key

-Fig. Microsoft SQL Server(DBaaS) Secondary configuration items
+Table.
+Microsoft SQL Server(DBaaS) Secondary Configuration Items

 4 - Microsoft SQL Server(DBaaS) server connection